Master of Science in Mechanical Engineering at Penn State University

 • ME 512 Heat Transfer — Conduction (3 credits)

-• 27 credits from Mechanical Engineering courses
+• 27 credits from selected Mechanical Engineering courses

 Elective Courses